jeffreydbyrd/behaviorlogger-desktop/src/manual/manual.md

 *insert image of the recording view*

 1. **Behavior Summary** - Each row keeps track of the count/duration of each behavior.
-2. **Play/Stop** - Starts and Stops the recording session.
+2. **Start Session** - When pressed, it will start the session timer.
 You can also press `spacebar` as a shortcut.
-You can only record behaviors while playing.
+You can only record behaviors while the timer is active.
-3. **Timer** - The timer will increase while playing.
+3. **Timer** - The timer will increase while recording.
 If the current schema has a set duration and the timer reaches it, it performs the checked actions as specified in the [edit-schema menu](#edit-schema).
 4. **Start New Session** - Starts a new session with the same schema and same session-detais.
 The session #, however, will increment.
-5. **Edit Uknown Behaviors** - Only visible if you have logged an unknown behavior, it will open a new menu for assigning values to any you might have logged.
+5. **Edit Uknown Behaviors** - Becomes visible if you have logged an unknown behavior.
+When clicked, it opens a new menu for assigning values to unknown behaviors.

 <a name="logging-behaviors"></a>
 ## Logging Behaviors